fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 ## Preface

-The first time I read the Transformer paper [1] was in the spring of 2021, during the first year of my Ph.D. studies.
-At the time, I found the paper difficult to fully understand.
-However, as I progressed through my Ph.D., I revisited it several times, and each reading revealed new insights into its core ideas.
+The first time I read the Transformer paper [1] was in the spring of 2021, during the first year of my Ph.D. study.
+At the time, it was difficult for me to fully understand this paper.
+As I progressed through my Ph.D., I revisited this paper several times, and each reading revealed new insights into its core ideas.
 Today, Artificial Intelligence (AI)—particularly Large Language Models like ChatGPT—is deeply integrated into nearly every aspect of our lives.
 If you're interested in AI and want to build a solid foundation, I highly recommend starting with this paper.